Contributing

 Making a pull request

-While you are working, it is helpful to start a pull request (PR) targeting the master branch of pymeasure/pymeasure.
+.
 This will allow you to discuss your feature with other contributors.
 We encourage you to start this pull request already after your first commit.
-You may mark a pull request as a draft, if it is in an early state.

 Start a pull request on the PyMeasure GitHub page.